Malaga, the 2nd best city for telecommuting

 MALAGA – THE SECOND BEST CITY

 The Andalusian economic capital has raised the stakes in recent years as a major cultural and tourist destination, known for its excellent museums and beautiful old town.
-Malaga received special attention this year: Google created its new cyber security center here, which includes 2,500 m2 of office space and is located on Paseo de La Farola.
+Malaga received special attention this year: Google created its new cybersecurity center here, with 2,500 m² of office space on Paseo de La Farola.

-While the wealthy have traditionally moved into large villas on the east side of the city, the west side is the new focal point for renewal and landmark developments.
-Among them is the Sierra Blanca Tower, whose prices represent a new benchmark for Málaga, as they hover around 10,000 euros per square meter.
+While the wealthy have traditionally moved into large villas on the east side of the city, the west side is the new focal point for renewal and landmark developments, such as the Sierra Blanca Tower, whose prices represent a new benchmark for Málaga, hovering around 10,000 euros per square meter.

-The typical rent for first-class apartments is 15-22 euros per square meter, but the demand is much higher than the supply.
+The typical rent for first-class apartments is 15-22 euros per square meter, but the demand far exceeds the supply.

 "Executive nomads want everything ready when they move in, including furniture and internet connection," says Perez-Peña.
-"Nowadays we see a lot of new companies that serve this market, but there is not enough real estate."
+"Nowadays, we see a lot of new companies serving this market, but there is not enough real estate."

 MIAMI - THIRD BEST CITY